itzmesrv/SSSIHL-MDSC/README.md

-Glad you made it here!<br>
-This repository contains all my codes done during my Masters of Data Science.<br>
+This repository contains all my codes done during my Masters of Data Science at SSSIHL.<br>
 Thank you!